vvsurya/Strategic-Product-Placement-Analysis-Unveiling-Sales-Impact-With-Tableau/README.md

 The dataset was prepared before visualization by:

-Cleaning missing or irrelevant data
+• Cleaning missing or irrelevant data
-Organizing data into structured format
+• Organizing data into structured format
-Standardizing values and categories
+• Standardizing values and categories
-Exploring trends and relationships
+• Exploring trends and relationships
-Filtering relevant data for analysis
+• Filtering relevant data for analysis

 Visualizations Created

-Avg Sales Volume by Product Category by Product Position
+- Avg Sales Volume by Product Category by Product Position

-Consumer Demographics vs Sales Volume
+- Consumer Demographics vs Sales Volume

-Product Category vs Price
+- Product Category vs Price

-Avg Sales Volume by Product Category by Season
+- Avg Sales Volume by Product Category by Season

-Foot Traffic by Avg Sales Volume
+- Foot Traffic by Avg Sales Volume

-Promotion of Product Category on Price and Sales Volum
+- Promotion of Product Category on Price and Sales Volume

 A Tableau Story was created to present insights in a structured format.